Mutual Support for Mental Health-Research (MS4MH-R)

 Mutual Support for Mental Health-Research (MS4MH-R) is a group of people who have experience of self-harm, suicidality, or mental illness as either patients or carers.

 The group uses their wealth of perspectives, insights and experience to help researchers at the University of Manchester in the design, delivery, and sharing of mental health research.
-The group act as ‘critical friends’ ensuring the research is relevant, focused and has a positive impact.
+The group act as ‘critical partners’ ensuring the research is relevant, focused and has a positive impact.

 The group works with researchers from the National Institute of Health Research Greater Manchester Patient Safety Translational Research Centre (NIHR GM PSRC) and the Centre for Mental Health and Safety.